-Students scoring between 65 and 69% in a single course or module will be given the opportunity to remediate by taking a remedial examination.
+- 1. Students scoring between 65 and 69% in a single course or module will be given the opportunity to remediate by taking a remedial examination.
 This examination will be given at the end of the academic year.
-The following outcomes are possible:

-- □ The student scoring 70% or greater on the remedial examination will be permitted to continue in the PSCP program. - $\Box$ The student scoring less than 70%: - Option 1: The student may be removed from the PCSP program and switched to a different pathway, as determined by SPG.
-The student will follow the procedures indicated in the handbook for remediation of the LDP pathway. - Option 2: The student may be dismissed.

-Students scoring between 65% and 69% in two courses or modules will be removed from the PCSP program and be permitted to enter a pathway determined by the SPG Committee.
-Remediation will follow the guidelines outlined in the handbook for the pathway entered.
+The following outcomes are possible: - a.
+The student scoring 75% or greater on the remedial examination will be permitted to continue in the PSCP program. - b.
+The student scoring less than 75%: - Option 1: The student may be removed from the PCSP program and switched to enter a different learning pathway as determined by SPG.
+The student must follow the procedures of the handbook for remediation of that pathway entered. - Option 2: The student may be dismissed from the college. - 2.
+Students scoring between 65% and 69% in more than one course or module will be removed from the PCSP program and be permitted to enter a pathway determined by the SPG Committee.

-Students scoring below 65% in the OMS1 year in any course or module will be removed from the PCSP Program and may be permitted to enter the LDP Program, as determined by the SPG Committee.
-Remediation follows the guidelines outlined in the handbook for the pathway entered.
+- Remediation will follow the guidelines outlined in the handbook for the pathway entered. - 3.
+Students scoring below 65% in any one course or module will be removed from the PCSP Program and may be permitted to enter a pathway determined by the SPG Committee.
+Remediation follows the guidelines outlined in the handbook for the pathway entered. - 4.
+Students performing in any other combination of failure possibilities are referred to the SPG Committee for determination of status.

+For OMS2 Pre-clinical:
-Students scoring between 65 and 69%, inclusively, in a single course or module, in the OMS2 preclinical year will be given the opportunity to remediate with a comprehensive examination.
-The examination is to be given after the end of classes in the preclinical OMS2 Year, before starting rotations.

-For students scoring between $\underline{65}$ and $\underline{69\%}$ , inclusively, $\underline{in more than one}$ course or module or $\underline{scoring}$ below $\underline{65\%}$ in a course or module during the OMS2 preclinical year, the following outcomes are possible:

-Option 1: The student may remediate after the end of classes in the preclinical OMS2 Year, before starting rotations.
-Option 2: The student may be offered the chance to repeat the OMS2 year in a pathway as determined by the SPG Committee.
-Option 3: The student may be dismissed.
+- 1. Students scoring between 65 and 69%, in a single course or module, are given the opportunity to remediate with a comprehensive examination.
+The examination is to be given after the end of classes in the pre-clinical OMS2 Year, before starting rotations.
+The following outcomes are possible: - a.
+The student scores 75% or greater in the examination and is permitted to continue in the PCSP program. - b.
+The student scores less than 75% in the exam: - Option 1: The student may remediate the course during the first rotation slot of the OMS2 year.
+The student is then delayed by one month starting rotations and begins with Rotation #2.
+Rotation #1 is completed after Rotation #9. - Option 2: The student may be offered the chance to repeat the OMS2 year in a pathway as determined by the SPG Committee. - Option 3: The student may be dismissed from the college. - 2.
+Students scoring between 65 and 69%, in more than one course or module or scoring below 65% in a course or module the following outcomes are possible: - Option: The student may remediate after the end of classes in the pre-clinical OMS2 Year, before starting rotations. - Option 2: The student may be offered the chance to repeat the OMS2 year in a pathway as determined by the SPG Committee. - Option 3: The student may be dismissed. - 3.
+Students performing in any other combination of failure possibilities are referred to the SPG Committee for determination of status.

-Students failing more than two courses or modules are subject to dismissal from the PCSP program, and will be evaluated by SPG to determine whether the student will be permitted to remediate the failures and enter the LDP 4-year pathway